HermanL02/WarwickUniversity-Notes/202404/Script.md

 ## Frameworks
 ### Windows
-We will use Electron as the framework, with React.js as the frontend, an
+We will use Electron as the framework, with React.js as the frontend, and Node.js as the backend.
 ## Reverse Engineering
 ## Encryption
 ## Test and Decentralized